Sun Country Airlines | Orlando

 Orlando is inland enough so that it rarely bears the brunt of hurricane season, but it’s still advisable to check weather over the Atlantic in advance of traveling.

-Orlando, oft-mentioned in the same breath as Magic Kingdom® Park or Epcot®, has a well-honed reputation as one of the world’s premier family travel destinations.
-But travelers of all stripe will quickly find that, dominant as Walt Disney’s legacy may be, Orlando is a rich and versatile city with an array of unique restaurants, a stylish downtown district that offers some of the country’s best nightlife, and luxurious accommodations that are sure to make for an unforgettable stay.
+Orlando, often mentioned in the same breath as Magic Kingdom® Park or Epcot®, has a well-honed reputation as one of the world’s premier family travel destinations.
+But travelers of all stripes quickly find that, dominant as Walt Disney’s legacy may be, Orlando is a rich and versatile city with an array of unique restaurants, a stylish downtown district that offers some of the country’s best nightlife and luxurious accommodations that are sure to make for an unforgettable stay.

 Founded under the name “Jernigan” in 1836, Orlando truly exploded on the map beginning in 1875, when it became the unquestioned titan of Florida’s robust citrus industry.
 Tourism replaced oranges at the core of the city’s economy when Walt Disney chose the town for his iconic theme park in 1965, arguably the single most formative event in the city’s history.
-Today, over 50 million people flock to the Orlando area annually, making it the most visited destination in the country.
+Today, more than 59 million people flock to Orlando annually, making it the most visited destination in the country.

 Elsewhere in the city, the attractions are perhaps more low-key, but still delightful and more than worth a visit.
-Orlando has four notable botanical gardens and arboretums that feature breathtaking landscapes and rare flora.
-The World of Orchids, which includes waterfalls, parrots, and thousands of rare flowers, is among the world’s largest greenhouses, while the Historic Bok Sanctuary is home to rare wildlife.
-There’s also a diverse wealth of museums in Orlando, from the famed Charles Hosmer Morse Museum of American Art to the enthralling International Trolley and Train Museum.
-You’re bound to find one that aligns with your interests.
+Orlando has two notable botanical gardens and arboretums that feature breathtaking landscapes and rare flora.
+The Harry P. Leu Gardens are a 50-acre botanical oasis, while the historic Bok Tower Gardens is home to rare wildlife.
+There’s also a diverse array of museums in Orlando, from the famed Charles Hosmer Morse Museum of American Art to the enthralling Orange County Regional History Center, which generally grabs the top museum spot in the city.

-Orlando has three main districts for shopping, dining, and nightlife, each with a trove of worthy options: Downtown, centered mostly around Orange Avenue, and the areas around International Drive and Sand Lake Road.
-Begin an upscale meal at Norman’s with an Asian-inspired ceviche shrimp cocktail, move into Mongolian veal chop for the main course, then head over to Burton’s Frosty Mug for some down-to-earth local flavor and a nightcap.
-If you’re still up for nighttime adventure, the Old Vines Wine Bar features an exceptional wine list and regular live jazz, while Club Firestone and the Samba Room both offer unique, vibrant twists on dance clubs.
+Orlando has three main districts for shopping, dining and nightlife, each with a trove of worthy options: Downtown, mostly around Orange Avenue, and the areas around International Drive and Sand Lake Road.
+Begin an upscale meal at Norman’s with an Asian-inspired ceviche shrimp cocktail, move into Mongolian veal chop for the main course, or head over to Bahama Breeze to celebrate the islands at this grill which was named one of the "Best Outdoor Bars" in Orlando.
+If you’re still up for nighttime adventure, Firestone Live and Blue Martini are where you'll find a party.

 17 W Church Street